iojohnso/CoderDojo-web-development/Lessons/10-Javascript-JS/README.md

-10 - Javascript:  Getting started and variables
+10 - Javascript 01:  Getting started and variables
 ===============================================

 Goal:  For us to get some javascript running in a web page and to learn a new programming concept:  the variable.